-Report on the Audit of the Financial Statements (continued)
+Report on the Audit of the Financial statements (continued)

-Other Information
+Other information

-The directors are responsible for the other information.
-The other information comprises the Corporate data, Commentary of the Directors and Certificate from the Secretary, or any other information, but does not include the financial statements and our auditors' report thereon.
+The Directors are responsible for the other information.
+The other information comprises the Corporate Data, Commentary of the Directors and Certificate from the Secretary, or any other information, but does not include the financial statements and our auditors' report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.